sriram-jeganathan/C/BASICS.md

 ```
 There are special characters, each serving a different purpose.
-Some basic special characters are /n, /t and more . . .
+Some basic special characters are \n, \t and more . . .

 ---